Pylons/deform/docs/index.rst

 Topics Needing Documentation
 ----------------------------

-- FileUploadWidget tmpstore.

-- Multiple forms on the same page.

 - Form post target changing.

 - Associating a Colander type with a new default widget type.